XEun-0/SUV_Wailmer/README.md

 - interface with Arduino Nano for sensor aggregation
    - [ ] serial information
    - [x] ~~be able to compile and upload sketch to arduino nano~~
+   - [ ] Communication with camera and opencv and/or tflite
+   - [ ] ROS2 configuration for a basic process

 ---
 ## 2.5 Setup VNC